-The purpose of the Lincoln Avenue Specific Plan is to facilitate and encourage development and improvements that help realize the community's vision for Lincoln Avenue.
-The Plan optimizes land uses to increase opportunities for financially feasible commercial and residential developments, and helps ensure that new buildings, sidewalk improvements, and added amenities contribute positively to the pedestrian experience.
-The Plan includes standards to protect historic resources and existing elements of the area that provide a sense of place and distinct character, and to prevent and mend disjointed development, which can occur in the absence of a comprehensive planning effort.
+The purpose of the LASP is to facilitate and encourage development and improvements that help realize the community's vision for Lincoln Avenue.
+The LASP optimizes land uses to increase opportunities for financially feasible commercial and residential developments, and helps ensure that new buildings, sidewalk improvements, and added amenities contribute positively to the pedestrian experience.
+The LASP includes standards to protect historic resources and existing elements of the area that provide a sense of place and distinct character, and to prevent and mend disjointed development, which can occur in the absence of a comprehensive planning effort.

-All of the parcels in the Plan area are developed with commercial, residential, or industrial uses, so future redevelopment opportunities will focus on infill development and making incremental changes to the district's built environment and land use mix.
+Future redevelopment opportunities will focus on infill development and making incremental changes to the area's built environment and land use mix.
 This document will be used by property and business owners, grant-seeking nonprofits, developers, decision makers, and City staff as the regulations that will guide private and public development projects.
-While the Specific Plan introduces a framework and toolkit for designing and implementing future developments, it does not mandate or accelerate any specific projects or immediate changes to the built environment.
+While the specific plan introduces a framework and toolkit for designing and implementing future developments, it does not mandate or accelerate any specific projects or immediate changes to the built environment.